michodgs25/Somerset-Trails/README.md

 #### mobiReady results discussed here - https://github.com/michodgs24/Somerset-Trails/issues/15#issue-639850820

 *Automated testing provided great value to shedding light on issues within the site as human error is very prevalent in the development process.
-The downside to this testing is that the testing was done virtually at the end of the process and some features such as the images.
-Due to the sheer amount(twenty-five) of images, it causes delays in loading times and being the end of the process there is not enough time to re-package a more effective& efficient use of those images.*

 ----